 More on Education

-Washington, D.C. – Yesterday, Reps.
-Mitchell, R-Mich., and Jared Polis, D-Colo., introduced the College Transparency Act of 2017 (H.R.
-2434) to enable students and families to make more informed choices about education after high school.
+WASHINGTON – Today, Reps.
+Paul Mitchell (R-Mich.), Raja Krishnamoorthi (D-Ill.), Elise Stefanik (R-NY), and Josh Harder (D-CA) introduced the bipartisan College Transparency Act to enable students and families to make more informed choices about education after high school.